iamtheratio/SMWCentral-Downloader-Patcher/README.md

 ### Quick Tips
 - 💡 Use filters on the Download page to find hacks by difficulty, type, or features
+- 💡 **Click "▼ Search Criteria"** to collapse/expand search filters and get more results viewing space
 - 💡 The app automatically organizes hacks into folders by type and difficulty
 - 💡 Toggle between light/dark themes using the moon icon in the top navigation
 - 💡 Use Ctrl+L to quickly clear the log output